AOA 2020 Wins Fuel Momentum Heading into New Year

 Expanding awareness with lawmakers.
 During AOA’s annual fly-in held the first week of March, the capitol in Juneau was still open to the public.
 Sen. Pete Micciche invited the AOA contingent to its first hearing before the Senate Resources committee.
 It also marked the third time AOA has been heard by House Resources thanks to the invitation of co-chairs Geran Tarr and John Lincoln.
 Representatives Jonathan Kreiss-Tomkins and Laddie Shaw co-hosted a Lunch and Learn for legislators and staff.
 Evening talks and events featured Audubon Alaska, Trout Unlimited and USFS Forest Alaska Region Director of Recreation, Land and Minerals James King and National Park Service Acting Regional Director Don Striker.
 Updates on priorities, meetings and ways you can support Alaska Outdoor Week 2021 will be available on the AOA website and Facebook page.

 Welcoming fresh voices and perspectives.
 In the fall, AOA launched Lunch & Learn, a series of free one-hour discussions at Noon on Wednesdays where guest hosts and their panelists delve into various topics of interest to Alaska’s outdoor community.
-Kicking off the series, we talked about winter recreation, the MAPLand Act, mountain biking, the intersection of tourism, culture and outdoor recreation, new opportunities for air taxi services, and fresh data hot off the presses from the US Bureau of Economic Analysis.
-Special thanks to hosts: Haley Johnston, Christina Grande, Luc Mehl, Jen Leahy, and Kellie Okonek.
+With an emphasis on emerging opportunities, diversity and inclusion the the series examined topics like winter recreation, the MAPLand Act, mountain biking, the intersection of tourism, culture and outdoor recreation, new opportunities for air taxi services, and fresh data hot off the presses from the US Bureau of Economic Analysis.
 AOA Lunch and Learns are promoted on events pages on this website and AOA's Facebook page.

 Looking ahead to 2021, the Lunch and Learn Series starts up again Jan.
 13 with a discussion about the Statewide Comprehensive Outdoor Recreation Plan update process.
 Save the date for the 4th annual Alaska Outdoor Week Fly-In scheduled March 1 - 5.
 The 6th Annual Confluence Summit on the Outdoors is scheduled Oct.
 26 - 28 at the Westmark in Fairbanks (provided favorable public health conditions prevail).